 - How did you do in school?

-- Where there any subject you struggled with?
+- Were there any subjects you struggled with?

 - What was your first job?

 I think questions like this are important so the child has the opportunity to really get to know their birth parents.
 But those are just the surface questions.
 I also think it’s important for the child to ask about other birth family members and how everyone grew up so they can learn about their history.

 - Where did you grow up?

 - Did any of my ancestors join the military?